Friday, October 31, 2014

 by G. Jack Urso

-for the songs, which allow the listener to get lost in music that feels more
+educate the listener, this does allow us to get lost in music that feels more

 like an expression of nature than the typical over-produced commercial effort.

-comes about 17 minutes into the recording when Lewis, caught up the ritual, begins
+tone comes about 17 minutes into the recording when Lewis, caught up the

 Songs of the Seventh Cavalry